kechiemerole/Spotify-Data-Mining-Project/README.md

 ### Data Collection
 To commence this project, I have acquired a copy of the basic package of my Spotify data, which encompasses a comprehensive set of information related to my streaming and listening activities.
 The data package includes details such as playlists, streaming history from the past year, items saved in my library, search queries, follower counts, accounts followed, blocked accounts, payment and subscription data, user information, customer service history, family plan data, inferences, voice inputs, podcast interactivity, and Spotify for Artists data.

 The data has been obtained from my Spotify listening history at https://www.spotify.com/ca-en/account/privacy/ using the “Download your data tool”.
 The preparation time for this request took about 5 business days.
+The data spans from July 2, 2022 to July 2, 2023 which is a years worth of my listening habits.

 ### Data Preprocessing
 At this stage, I have successfully extracted the data from the downloaded Spotify package, encompassing user listening history, playlists, artists, and albums.
 However, since the raw data is initially in JSON format, it necessitates conversion to a more manageable format for analysis, such as CSV.